 Preston was part of the trial team that obtained a $7 million jury verdict in a negligence case against Ford Motor Co. on behalf of Breanna “Bre” Bumgarner, deceased, and Ms. Bumgarner’s surviving estate members.
 The jury found that Ford Motor Co.’s 2014 Ford Mustang was defectively designed and that the defective design was a proximate cause of Ms. Bumgarner’s death.

-Preston is a member of the Georgia State Bar.
+Preston is a member of the Georgia State Bar and Cobb County Trial Lawyers Association.
 He also is a volunteer coach for the mock trial team at his alma mater, high school, Mount Paran Christian School.